An interpolating particle method for the Vlasov-Poisson equation: Related Literature and Methods

 Particle methods have their origins in fluid dynamics \autocite{rosenhead1931,Harlow1,HarlowEvans2}.
 An introduction to particle methods and their application to the Vlasov--Poisson equation can be found in the articles by Raviart and Cottet \autocite{raviart_analysis_1985,cottet_particle_1984} as well as in Hockney's book\autocite{hockney_computer_2021}.

-\emph{Particle-in-Cell} methods (PIC) for the Vlasov--Poisson equation are introduced by Wang, Miller, Colella, Myers and Straalen \autocite{wang_particle--cell_2011,myers_4th-order_2016}.
+\emph{Particle-in-Cell} methods (PIC) were originally developed by Evans and Harlow for applications in hydrodynamics\autocite{HarlowEvans2}.
+A literature overview can be found in Hockney and Eastwood's book\autocite{hockney_computer_2021}.
+Denavit suggested to use remeshing to reduce particle noise\autocite{DENAVIT197275} and Wang, Miller, Colella, Myers and Straalen built conservative high order PIC methods with remeshing\autocite{wang_particle--cell_2011,myers_4th-order_2016}.
+Cottet and Raviart gave an analysis of the PIC method for the Vlasov--Poisson equation\autocite{pic_cottetRaviart}.
 A more statistical approach to PIC and a combination with Monte-Carlo based methods is presented by Ameres in his recent PhD thesis\autocite{ameres_stochastic_2018}.
 Ameres also discusses particle noise and its influence on the convergence of (statistical) PIC methods.

 Semi-Lagrangian schemes were proposed by Rossmanith and Seal, Sonnendrücker and Besse as well as Charles, Després and Mehrenberger \autocite{besse_semi-lagrangian_2003,charles_enhanced_2013,ROSSMANITH20116203}.
+An extension of semi-Lagrangian schemes to higher dimensions and comparisons to other approaches were presented by Cottet\autocite{cottet:hal-01584107}.

+Related to the approach we propose, Russo and Strain suggested using interpolation for a purely Lagrangian scheme in the context of vortex methods\autocite{RUSSO1994291}.
+However, unlike our scheme, their method requires the generation of a triangular mesh using the particle locations as mesh nodes in every time step.
+Triangulation is expensive and in particular the method does not scale well with higher dimensions.
+In contrast, our apprach is based on ideas from mesh-free methods.

 A general overview of the \emph{reproducing kernel Hilbert space} framework (RKHS) is given in the books by Wendland and Fasshauer \autocite{wendland_scattered_2004,fasshauer_meshfree_2007}.
 For brevity we will refer to methods using the RKHS framework as kernel-based methods.
 An analysis of the stability of kernel-based interpolation in Sobolev spaces can be found in the article by de Marchi and Schaback \autocite{de_marchi_stability_2010} as well as Rieger's PhD-thesis \autocite{rieger_sampling_2009}.
 The books of Fasshauer and Wendland also give an overview of efficient implementation of techniques for these methods.